RupeshKumar4511/Java-Programming-code/README.md

 Encapsulation can be achieved by declaring all the variables in a class as private and writing public methods in the class to set and get the values of the variables.

-# Important Points about method overriding and static methods:
+# Important Points about instance method and static method's call:

 For class (or static) methods, the method according to the type of reference is called, not according to the object being referred, which means method call is decided at compile time.
 <br>